Yearofthedragon24/Freddy-s-Bicycle-Dashboard-in-Power-BI/README.md

 This Power BI dashboard analyzes business performance for a bicycle company.

 It provides insights into sales trends, regional performance, workforce distribution, and inventory management to support data-driven decision-making.
-This project is a comprehensive Power BI dashboard analyzing business performance across multiple areas:

 ## 🚀 Key Features